-Running the script plug-in added and configured a web server definition on the WebSphere administrative console (Servers > Server types > Web servers).
-For example, webserver1.
+You successfully configured a web server definition on the WebSphere administrative console.
+For example: webserver1.

-2. (Complete this step only if the IBM HTTP Server and WebSphere Application Server are not co-located; or if you are using a load balancer.)
+- In the WebSphere administrative console, click Servers > Server Types > Web servers.
+Verify that the web server definition is displayed.
+For example: webserver1. - 3.
+(Complete this step only if the IBM HTTP Server and WebSphere Application Server are not co-located; or if you are using a load balancer.)
 Set up SSL certificates signed by the WebSphere Application Server certificate authority.

 Note: The certificate uses the IBM HTTP Server computer name as the Common Name (CN).
-The purpose is to facilitate communication between the client and the IBM HTTP Server.
+The purpose is to facilitate communication between the client and the IBM HTTP Server. - a.

-- a.
 On the IBM Integrated Solutions Console navigation pane, click Security > SSL certificate and key management > Key stores and certificates > CMSKeyStore > Personal certificates. - b.
 Select the certificate named default. - c.
 Click Delete. - d.
 Click Create > Chained Certificate. - e.
 Specify default as the alias for the certificate. - f.
 Optional: In Key size, specify the certificate key size.
 If the root CA for WebSphere Application Server is a 2048 bit certificate, you can specify a 2048 bit key size.
-The default is 1024 bits.
+The default is 2048 bits.